nicolaei/master/docs/thesis/source/06_results.md

 --------------

 Now we will be taking a deep dive into how the scans affected the clients.
-As discussed in [Measurement strategies], the clients measured both their latency and goodput to the access point they were connected to.
+As discussed in previous sections about measurement strategies, the clients measured both their latency and goodput to the access point they were connected to.
 This should give us a good overview of how the discovery methods affected the clients.
 No scanning was done from the clients during these trails.

-For all of these results, you'll see the latency and goodput measured whenever the link was avaliable.
-In adition you'll see a blue vertical line that represents when a scan finished on the access point that the client was connected to.
-Due to problems with the clock on the Raspberri Pi, this isn't 100% accurate but still usefull as a guide.
+For all of these results, you will see the latency and goodput measured whenever the link was avaliable.
+In adition you will see a blue vertical line for every two minutes that represents when a scan finished on the access point that the client was connected to.
+Due to problems with the clock on the Raspberri Pi, this is not 100% accurate but still usefull as a guide.
 This issue is discussed in [Methodic problems].
 It is worth restating that this issue shouldn't affect our final results, as the lines are just used as guides.
 It does however mean that it will be slightly harder to separate normal noise from the scan impact.

 ### Overall impact of scanning

-\todo{
-    Show close-ups of a single scan for each graph type }

 To get the best overview possible, we will be looking at both latency and goodput graphs next to each other as these are closely related.

-Seeing that over 100 scans have been conducted for each algorithm, we will be looking at 8 results where enviornmental noise seems to be rather minimal for each example.
+Seeing that over 100 scans have been conducted for each algorithm, we will be looking at eight results where enviornmental noise seems to be rather minimal for each example.
 This should give us a good overview of the overall impact of the algorithms, while still being able to weight inn possible variability in the results.

 #### Full Scan { .unnumbered }

-In the excerpt from the full scan in figure {@fig:clifull}, you'll notice that the latency hovers between 100 and 300 ms for over a second, which is substantial for real time applications such as VoIP and online video games.
+In the excerpt from the full scan in figure {@fig:clifull}, you will notice that the latency hovers between 100 and 300 ms for over a second, which is substantial for real time applications such as VoIP and online video games.
 Spikes of over 400 ms in latency was also observed.